Hasni Mohammad: Member of the Johor State Legislative Assembly for Benut (since 2008)

 In the 2008 general election (GE12), he was elected as the Member of the Johor State Legislative Assembly for Benut.
-He managed to retain the seat again in 2013 (GE13) and 2018 (GE14) general elections.
+He managed to retain the seat in the 2013 (GE13) and 2018 (GE14) general elections.
 In the 2022 Johor state election, he was reelected as the Benut assemblyman for his 4th consecutive term by defeating all of his 3 opponents, Isa Abdul Hamid from Perikatan Nasional (PN), Haniff Ghazali Hosman from Pakatan Harapan (PH) and Iskandar Noor Ibrahim from Homeland Fighters Party (PEJUANG) with a majority of 5,859 votes.

 Member of the Johor State Executive Council (2013–2018)

-He was appointed as an EXCO member by former Menteri Besar Mohamed Khaled Nordin.
+He was appointed an EXCO member by former Menteri Besar Mohamed Khaled Nordin.

-State Leader of the Opposition of Johor (2018–2020)
+Leader of the Opposition of Johor (2018–2020)

 But in the aftermath GE14 which saw the fall of BN coalition government, he was elected the Opposition Leader of Johor from 2018 to 2020.